 Rachel joined Lacuna as Studio Coordinator in late 2022 to support the expanding team and business.
 She is a creative industry manager with over 20 years of experience in working at art galleries and creative businesses in London.
 She has collaborated with many reputable artists, authors, illustrators and architects.
 A trained art historian (BA in Art History, University of Nottingham), Rachel brings a wealth of knowledge from her other posts in public relations and publishing.

 Jade Niklai is a trained art historian and curator with over 25 years of institutional, collaborative and independent practice.
-Her practice is underscored by compelling conversations and collaborations, ranging from the emerging to the established.
 Jade commissions and produces arts and culture projects with an interest in public discourse and urbanism, social politics and memory practices.
-She joined Lacuna as Associate Curator in 2020 to co-curate the Paddington Square Public Art Programme and supports all curatorial projects and spearheads communication.
+She joined Lacuna as Associate Curator in 2020 to co-curate the Paddington Square Public Art Programme.

 Jade has held curatorial posts at Foster + Partners (London), The Architecture Foundation (London) and Ludwig Museum (Budapest/Aachen).
 She trained at the Sydney Biennale and The Museum of Modern Art (New York).
 Jade has also advised LVMH/Espace Louis Vuitton (München) and other corporate clients on public art, collection building and cultural communication strategies.